LewisBull2303/battleships/README.md

 - A leaderboard that updates when the positions change

 ### User Stories
- 1. As a user, I would like to know how to play the game
+ 1. As a user, I would like to know how to play the game.
- 2. As a user, I would like the game to be replayable in the terminal
+ 2. As a user, I would like the game to be replayable in the terminal.
- 3. As a User, I would like to have a username on the leaderboard
+ 3. As a User, I would like to have a username on the leaderboard.
- 4. As a User, I would like to see a leaderboard of the 10 best players
+ 4. As a User, I would like to see a leaderboard of the 10 best players.
- 5. As a User, I would like it to be clear when I hit an enemy and when I miss
+ 5. As a User, I would like it to be clear when I hit an enemy and when I miss.
- 6. As a User, I would like it to be clear how many more hits I need to win
+ 6. As a User, I would like it to be clear how many more hits I need to win.
- 7. As a User, I would like for there to be a main menu
+ 7. As a User, I would like for there to be a main menu.
- 8. As a User, I would like it to be clear the options available to me
+ 8. As a User, I would like it to be clear the options available to me.

 ### Site Owner Stories
-9. As a site owner, I would like the game to be fun and enjoyable
+9. As a site owner, I would like the game to be fun and enjoyable.
-10. As a site owner, I would like the game to be challenging and have varying degrees of challenge
+10. As a site owner, I would like the game to be challenging and have varying degrees of challenge.
-11. As a site owner, I would like the game to feel like an arcade game
+11. As a site owner, I would like the game to feel like an arcade game.
-12. As a site owner, I would like a leaderboard and for the users to be able to see the leaderboard
+12. As a site owner, I would like a leaderboard and for the users to be able to see the leaderboard.
-13. As a site owner, I would like the game to be consistant in design
+13. As a site owner, I would like the game to be consistant in design.
-14. As a Site owner, I would like my users data to be stored in a google sheet
+14. As a Site owner, I would like my users data to be stored in a google sheet.

 ## Technical Design